Flow: A Modular Learning Framework for Mixed Autonomy Traffic: Reusable modules for Mixed Autonomy

-Despite preliminary work \cite{Wu2017d, kreidieh2018dissipating}, further investigation is needed to understand, interpret, and analyze the learned behaviors and control laws for each of these mixed autonomy experiments, and thereby take steps towards a real-world deployment.
+Further study is needed to understand, interpret, and analyze the above learned behaviors and control laws, and thereby take steps towards a real-world deployment and policy analysis.
+Some preliminary investigations can be found in~\cite{Wu2017d, kreidieh2018dissipating}.

 \eat{Finally, when all vehicles in the network are made autonomous, the vehicles begin partially weaving at the intersection as well.}

 \eat{Initially we used a default 2-layer 32-neuron neural net, but because the problem is relatively simple we experienced overfitting.
 In response, we reduced to a 1-layer 16-neuron net.
 We did a grid search over batch size and path length, and determined that for this problem batch size didn’t matter.
 For path length we picked the best one from empirical results.